Artefact 03

 Drishti 2040 Report

-their way of life without forcing them to make changes to their behaviour.
+New technologies enable the Soligas to document and record their way of life without forcing them to make changes to their behaviour.
 This data is owned by the Soligas and ensures that their engagement with external researchers, scientists, and policy makers is equitable.
 Over time, the aggregated data highlights their conservation practices and makes clear what the Soligas have long argued for: legitimising indigenous knowledge and their approach to forest stewardship to form the foundation of a new approach to conservation and regeneration in Karnataka.

 Roopa, Ahmed and Nagamma are at the centre of a circle of researchers, policy makers and tribal leaders.
 The group is putting the finishing touches on a report that details new approaches to biodiversity conservation.
 The report itself is the culmination of two decades of collaboration between the Government of Karnataka and the Soligas and is due soon.